Drillhole Map

 2. If drillhole data has already been imported into the plot document, then the New Drillhole Layer dialog appears.

 1. If you have new drillhole data you want to display in the new layer, click the Add New Data button to display the Drillhole Data Import dialog.
-Follow the steps above in the Create a Drillhole Map section, beginning with Step 2.
+Follow the steps above in the Create a Drillhole Map Example Walk-through section, beginning with Step 2.

 2. If you want to use the same drillhole data to create the new layer, perhaps using different filter conditions, select the desired settings under Drillholes to Display and Filter Conditions and click OK.

-Note: When adding new drillhole data, you may receive a warning about adjusting map limits to include all data.
+Golden Nugget : When adding new drillhole data, you may receive a warning about adjusting map limits to include all data.
 If you select to adjust the map limits, and then decide to not include the new data, you can readjust the map limits to the original data (see the Limits Properties help topic).

 See Also